OneDeadKey/arsenik/README.md

 *Note: You might benefit the most of Arsenik if you are [touch typing][6].*

-Modular approach
+Modular Approach
 --------------------------------------------------------------------------------

-You can choose your options:
+Enable Arsenik features from the following options:
-- [angle mod][7] (by default the only option activated)
+- [angle mod][7] (the only enabled option by default)
 - 3 home row mods (HRM) per hand for <kbd>Ctrl</kbd>, <kbd>Alt</kbd>,
 <kbd>Super</kbd>
 - 3 layer-tap keys under the thumbs: <kbd>Alt</kbd> (or <kbd>Shift</kbd> in